 I also buy cheap beef when it is on sale as a Manager’s Special – which is one of the many tips I share in my Groceries on a Budget blog post.

 #12 Pork Chop and Roasted Veg Sheet Pan

 So, let’s say that you are throwing a frugal dinner party.
 What do you serve?
 While casseroles and stews are good cheap dinner options, you can impress your guests with a classic – and beautifully plated – pork chop and roasted vegetable feast.

 Combining pork chops, green beans and new potatoes on a sheet pan yields a quick, easy dinner that doesn’t cost a fortune.

-While we don’t regularly make this meal in my house, it is something we make on occasion and can be served to guests or as a cheap Sunday dinner.
+While we don’t regularly make this meal in my house, it is something we make on occasion and can be served to guests or as a cheap date night or Sunday dinner.
 And, if you buy pork chops when they are on super sale, it can be a very inexpensive and easy-to-make meal.

 Find more tips for budget eating in my blog post, Tips for Frugal Cooking!